Watching Carnage and its brilliant depiction of how challenging ideas spread

 INSIGHT: Find/create/co-opt a symbol of re-evaluation for your idea or movement.
 A surprising or unexpected object or individual who will challenge people’s ingrained perceptions of the idea to make it more accessible.

-STEP 2: Make the invisible visible
+STEP 2: Make the invisible visible (put the climate change next to the sofa)

 “What’s some iceberg melting in the North Pole got to do with me eating chicken in Croydon?” a young man says to camera, summing up much of society's depressing collective lack of action on climate change in 17 words.